sudaraka94/gatsby-remark-link-unfurl/README.md

+> [!NOTE]
+> This repo is a fork of [hgezim/gatsby-remark-link-unfurl](https://www.npmjs.com/package/gatsby-remark-link-unfurl) plugin and
+> publishing to NPM until my [PR](https://github.com/hgezim/gatsby-remark-link-unfurl/pull/6) for fixing the plugin gets merged.

 # Show Link Previews In Your Markdown with Gatsby Remark Link Unfurl

 Transform your boring old blue-underlined links in your Gatsby blog: